MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Prepare-organizational-data.md

 ### Collaboration, engagement, and outcome data

 Finally, you many want to consider tying collaboration behavior patterns to employee engagement scores or other performance outcome data such as sales quota attainment or high/low performance ratings.
-These data are often found outside of traditional HR information systems, either in separate HR data repositories or in line of business systems.
+These data are often found outside of traditional HR information systems, either in separate HR data repositories or in line-of-business systems.

 ## Step two – Avoid common pitfalls

-Strive to avoid the following pitfalls when choosing the organizational data you want to provide.
+Strive to avoid the following pitfalls when choosing the organizational data you want to provide:

 ### Too many unique values

 Sometimes an attribute will have too many unique values to be used in grouping and filtering.
 For example, if a job function or code is very narrowly defined, it might not give a useful view of the overall group.
 If it is likely that an attribute could have hundreds of unique values resulting in a small population group per value, the attribute may not be useful.

 ### Too few unique values

 Conversely, sometimes an attribute is too broadly defined to allow for useful filtering.
 For example, if your organization resides entirely in the United States and your HR records per employee contain a country code that always equals US, that attribute would not be useful to include.

 ### Redundant attributes

-Some attributes may represent the same data and provide redundant data that is not necessary for analysis.

-For example, HR data could contain both a cost center id and a cost center name for an employee.
+Some attributes may represent the same data and provide unnecessary redundant data for analysis.
+For example, HR data could contain both a cost center ID and a cost center name for an employee.
 Since both represent the same information in a slightly different format, you may want to include only the one with the more “user friendly” name.

 ### Attributes that only exist for a population subset

 When choosing attributes to include, be aware of cases where some attribute values might be populated for one organization but not others.

-For example, if you bring in sales quota attainment data that only applies to your sales organization you must be mindful that this data cannot be used for filtering and grouping employees outside of sales.
+For example, if you bring in sales quota attainment data that only applies to your sales organizatio, you must be mindful that this data cannot be used for filtering and grouping employees outside of sales.

 ### Dirty data

 In addition to some attributes only being applicable for certain employees in the population, you may find that data from HR and other line-of-business systems can often be dirty or inconsistent.
-As noted later in this topic, there are key organizational data attributes that must be supplied in order for Workplace Analytics to accept the data.
+As noted later in this topic, key organizational data attributes must be supplied in order for Workplace Analytics to accept the data.
 If your systems have gaps in these special attributes, you will have to perform data cleansing to provide accurate values for the missing entries or suitable defaults.

 ## Step three – Export data

 After you have identified the data to provide, you need to export it into a format to upload in Workplace Analytics.
-This section explains how to correctly format the data into a comma separated value (.csv) file that will successfully upload into Workplace Analytics.
+This section explains how to correctly format the data into a comma-separated value (.csv) file that will successfully upload into Workplace Analytics.

 ### Required attributes and file format